Digital signage

 A information heavy price table

-This is is how did I manage to put order in a great amount of data: the local currency with 5 digits (I believe this one's from Chile), the abundance of screening options by different days of the week, and all the local exceptions.
+This is is how I managed a big amount of data: the local currency with 5 digits (I believe this one's from Chile), the abundance of screening options by different days of the week, and all local exceptions.

 My final efforts at Mog was trying to standardize the font used for at least one of their communication channels.